Philippe Petit: Early life and career

 Within one year, I taught myself to do all the things you could do on a wire.
 I learned the backward somersault, the front somersault, the unicycle, the bicycle, the chair on the wire, jumping through hoops.
 But I thought, "What is the big deal here?
 It looks almost ugly."
 So I started to discard those tricks and to reinvent my art.

-In June 1971, Petit secretly installed a cable between the two towers of Notre Dame de Paris.
+In June 1971, Petit secretly installed a cable between the two towers of Notre-Dame de Paris.
 On the morning of 26 June 1971, he "juggled balls" and "pranced back and forth" as he crossed the wire on foot to the applause of the crowd below.

-World Trade Center walk
+World Trade Center stunt

 Petit became known to New Yorkers in the early 1970s for his frequent tightrope-walking performances and magic shows in the city parks, especially Washington Square Park.
 Petit's most famous performance was in August 1974, conducted on a wire between the roofs of the Twin Towers of the World Trade Center in Lower Manhattan, New York City, 400 m above the ground.
-The towers were still under construction and had not yet been fully occupied.
 He performed for 45 minutes, making eight passes along the wire, during which he walked, danced, lay down on the wire, and saluted watchers from a kneeling position.
 Office workers, construction crews and policemen cheered him on.

 Planning

 Petit conceived his "coup" when he was 18, when he first read about the proposed construction of the Twin Towers and saw drawings of the project in a magazine he read in 1968 while sitting at a dentist's office.
-Petit was seized by the idea of performing there, and began collecting articles on the Towers whenever he could.

-What was called the "artistic crime of the century" took Petit six years' planning.
+What was called the "artistic crime of the century" took Petit six years of planning.
 During this period, he learned everything he could about the buildings and their construction.
-In the same period, he began to perform high-wire walking at other famous places.
+In the same period, he began to perform highwire walking at other famous places.
 Rigging his wire secretly, he performed as a combination of circus act and public display.
-In 1971, he performed his first such walk between the towers of the cathedral of Notre Dame de Paris, while priests were being ordained inside the building.
+In 1971, he performed his first such walk between the towers of the cathedral of Notre-Dame de Paris, while priests were being ordained inside the building.
 In 1973, he walked a wire rigged between the two north pylons of the Sydney Harbour Bridge.